-- NewsOMatic : News app for kids grades 2-6 (iOS and Android) Stories are presented in an engaging manner, lots of graphics, maps, puzzles, etc. Personal subscription is about $20 year.
+- NewsOMatic : News app for kids grades 2-6 (Browser, iOS and Android) Stories are presented in an engaging manner, lots of graphics, maps, puzzles, etc. Personal subscription is about $20 year.
 Educational version is also by subscription.
 One of AASL Best Apps 2013 (Review on EdShelf)

 - Teaching Kids News : A news roundup for grades 2-8